What Is An SMSF?

 • Eligible spouse contributions

-As a trustee of a self managed super fund, you generally can not acquire non-cash assets from related parties, such as fund members, their families and partners and related companies and trusts.
+As a trustee of a self managed super fund, you generally cannot acquire non-cash assets from related parties, such as fund members, their families and partners and related companies and trusts.
 There are some significant exceptions including listed shares and securities and business real property (land and buildings used wholly and exclusively in a business).

 What is a self managed super investment strategy?

-What can Self managed super funds invest in?
+What can self managed super funds invest in?